russelldavis/watch-faster/README.md

 [listeners become uncomfortable](http://alumni.media.mit.edu/~barons/html/avios92.html#beasleyalteredspeech)
 if they are forced to return to normal rate of presentation.

-## Faster HTML5 Video
+## Speed Controls

-HTML5 video provides a native API to accelerate playback of any video.
-The problem is, many players either hide, or limit this functionality.
+Many video players lack robust speed controls.
 For best results playback speed adjustments should be easy and frequent to match the pace and content being covered: we don't read at a fixed speed, and similarly, we need an easy way to accelerate the video, slow it down, and quickly rewind the